-Some of our office-based employees working from home were randomly assigned to groups: A, B, C and D. These groups correlate with a weekly rotating schedule that started in July and extends through March 2021.
+Some of our office-based employees working from home were randomly assigned to groups: A, B, C and D. These groups correlate with a weekly rotating schedule that started in July and extends through the end of June 2021.
 Groups rotate weekly, with each group having access to the office for one week every four weeks.

 You can find your group assignment on VZWeb, along with the weekly rotating schedule displayed below.
 You will not have permission to enter a building unless it is your designated week.

 We adopted a phased approach to gradually reintroduce office access to ensure a safe transition and to minimize impact and exposure to entire workgroups.
 No more than 25% of employees will occupy an office at any given time to adhere to the safety measures in place.
 Please note, this is not mandatory and you should receive guidance from your leaders on whether it’s appropriate for you or your teams to access the office.
 If you have any questions, please consult your supervisor.

 Preparing for a rotational schedule.

 1. Complete all mandatory training before returning to the office.If you are an employee who is currently accessing or returning to an office, complete mandatory protocol training to support a safe transition and help you navigate the office environment.
 We recommend completing the training closer to the date of your return to ensure you are up to speed on the latest protocols.